Luck announces retirement following Colts loss to Bears

 "There's no doubt when you hear him talk about the cycle of pain and injury and rehab, you can hear that," coach Frank Reich said.
 "There's a saying in football that everyone knows and everybody lives by, it's next man up and even though this situation is unique, no one is exempt."

-That task now falls to Jacoby Brissett, a fourth-year player whom the Colts acquired in a cutdown weekend trade two years ago.
+That task now falls to Jacoby Brissett, a fourth-year player whom the Colts acquired in a cutdown weekend trade two years ago who has been practicing with the starters since April.

 He went 4-11 as a starter in the 2017 season after taking over for opening day starter Scott Tolzien.